dappforce/subsocial-docs/docs/sdk/getting-started/Installation.md

 title: Installation
 ---

-To install, run:
+To install the SDK, run:

 ```
 yarn add @subsocial/api
 ```

-Also, you need to install additional packages for using type definitions and helper methods.
+Also, you will need to install additional packages for using type definitions and helper methods.

 ```
 yarn add @subsocial/types @subsocial/definitians @subsocial/utils